 Remember that having a brand voice should not make things harder, it should make things easier.
 It’s like a set of parameters that allows marketing content to flow out of you without you having to wonder “does this sound right?” “is this consistent with what I’ve said in the past?” and most of all “can people recognize my brand?”

 Excited to take the next step and further your potential as a nutrition coach?
-Join the waitlist for our next WAG Coach Certification.
+Join the WAG Coach Certification.
 This certification will teach you all of the tried and true nutrition science and coaching strategies that you need to get transformations for you clients and it’s the gateway to our Business Program, where we teach you how to market your nutrition coaching business and give you access to our proprietary coaching software, Seismic.